-Groupoids are algebraic objects that behave similar to groups (i.e., they satisfy conditions of associativity, left and right identities and inverses) except that the multiplication operation is only partially defined.
+In Sections \ref{s:prel} and \ref{s:gpdactions} it is convenient to look at groupoids from a categorical point of view, while in Sections \ref{s:graphgpd}, \ref{s:gractforest}, \ref{s:fundgpd1} and \ref{s:structhm} we use an algebraic point of view.
 The collection $\caG^{(0)}$ of idempotent elements in a groupoid $\caG$ is called its {\it unit space}, since these are precisely the elements $x$ that satisfy $x\alpha=\alpha$ and $\beta x=\beta$ whenever these products are defined.
-When considering an action of $\caG$ on a graph $\Gamma$, this leads to a fibred structure of $\Gamma$ over $\caG^{(0)}$.
+When considering an action of $\caG$ on a graph $\Gamma$, this leads to a fibered structure of $\Gamma$ over $\caG^{(0)}$.

 A graph of groupoids $\caG(\Gamma)$ is given by a connected graph $\Gamma$ together with a groupoid for each vertex and edge of $\Gamma$, and monomorphisms from each edge groupoid to the adjacent vertex groupoid.
 We will only work with graph of groupoids having discrete vertex and edge groupoids.
 We associate to any graph of groupoids $\caG(\Gamma)$ a groupoid $\pi_1(\caG(\Gamma))$, called the {\it fundamental groupoid}, and a forest $X_{\caG(\Gamma)}$, called the {\it Bass-Serre forest}, such that $\pi_1(\caG(\Gamma))$ acts on $X_{\caG(\Gamma)}$.
-Hence, we prove a structure theorem (cf. Theorem \ref{thm:structure}) in this setting. \begin{theoA} Let $\caG$ be a groupoid acting without inversion of edges on a forest $F$.
-Then $\caG$ is isomorphic to the fundamental groupoid of the graph of groupoids defined by a desingularization of the action of $\caG$ on $F$. \end{theoA}
+We will use an algebraic approach to define the fundamental groupoid $\pi_1(\caG(\Gamma))$ by generators and relations (see \cite{hig64} for presentations of groupoids).